 Dr. Brinkley earned her MA and PhD in Psychological Sciences from the University of Texas at Dallas where she served as a Senior Lecturer from 2014 – 2018.
 Dr. Brinkley’s teaching philosophy is student centered and efficacy focused.
 Her general research interests include the development of children’s academic skills and parental academic beliefs, such as beliefs in children’s self-efficacy and child preparedness for academic success, particularly among African American families.
 Other interests include parenting practices and child outcomes such as the role of mobile technology use in adolescents’ social and emotional development.

 Her recent work centers on research that enhances the understanding of positive parenting practices and associated child outcomes, particularly among fathers of at-risk and low-income students with the intent of informing policy and intervention efforts aimed at reducing academic achievement disparities between low-income African American children and their majority peers.

 Meet our Graduate and Undergraduate Students -

-Kimberly Osborne is a first year student in the direct-to-Ph.D. track in the Department of Human Development and Family Science.
-She graduated from California State University, Long Beach with her B.A. in Psychology and a minor in Child Development and Family Studies.
+Kimberly is a doctoral student in the Department of Human Development and Family Science.
+She received her M.S. in Human Development and Family Science here at UGA, as part of the accelerated post-bachelor's program.
 Central to her academic interests are diversity and social justice issues.
-Her research interests currently focus on parental ethnic/racial socialization practices and racial identity formation in children within the context of changing socio-political factors.
+Her research currently focuses on how ethnic minority parents adapt their socialization strategies to promote resilience among youth in the face of changing and volatile sociopolitical factors.